blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

 <p align="center">
   <img src="https://i.postimg.cc/jRP553Xf/Screenshot-4.jpg"/>
   Fig 2.
-This image shows the dataset after it was cleaned.
+This image shows the data after it was cleaned in Excel.
 </p>

 The resulting data was then exported and can now be used for further modeling to gain more insights into the issue.